BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 ### Restore a wallet with funds on the Lightning network

 To fully restore a wallet with funds on the [Lightning network](/guide/glossary/#lightning-network), the state and history of the payment channels are needed in addition to the recovery phrase.
 As there are no standards for this yet, wallet applications need to have their own format for backing this up, and subsequently restoring.
-Due to the amount of information, a QR code of the encrypted datalike in the previous example can be appropriate.
+Due to the amount of information, a QR code of the encrypted data, like in the previous example, can be appropriate.

 Some less popular methods for restoring a wallet include importing a file with all the information required to recover funds such as public keys and key metadata.
 A wallet.dat file from Bitcoin Core is one example of such a file scheme.
 If you are developing a watch-only wallet, you would import an [extended public key](/guide/glossary/#extended-public-key-xpub-ypub-zpub) instead of the recovery phrase, this tends to be for technically minded users however.